owishiboo/baby-care/readme.txt

 iv.
 Growth Calculator: Calculates certain data to learn about a child's growth and development.
 v.
 Autism: Websites and blogs about childhood autism shared as hyperlinks.

 4. Edu-corner: This is the only category that children can use directly.
+It has 4 sections-

 i.
 Fun and Learn: A list of shared youtube contents that are made for kids.
 Unchangeable. ii.
 Book corner: A list of pdfs of short and easy stories made for kids that are stored in a google drive account.
 Unchangeable.